apache/sling-whiteboard/cli/README.md

 Currently the only implemented command is generating the release vote email, for instance

     docker run --env-file=./docker-env apache/sling-cli release prepare-email $STAGING_REPOSITORY_ID

+## Assumptions

+This tool assumes that the name of the staging repository matches the one of the version in Jira.
+For instance, the staging repositories are usually named _Apache Sling Foo 1.2.0_.
+It is then expected that the Jira version is named _Foo 1.2.0_.
+Otherwise the link between the staging repository and the Jira release can not be found.

+It is allowed for staging repository names to have an _RC_ suffix, which may include a number, so that _RC_, _RC1_, _RC25_ are all valid suffixes.